canjs/can-stream/docs/tostream.md

 @signature `canStream.toStream( obs, ".propName eventName" )`

   Creates a stream from an observable property value.
-This is a shorthand for the second signature of [can-stream-kefir.toStreamFromEvent].
+This is a shorthand for the second signature of [can-stream.toStreamFromEvent].

   ```js
   var canStreamKefir = require('can-stream-kefir');